-He was your grandfather and you are of his blood.
+He was your grandfather, and you are of his blood.
 He was very proud of you as he was proud of all his children and grandchildren.
 May Allahﷻ bless you and your parents.
 Allahﷻ is very merciful.
 Pappa went very peacefully and with great dignity and grace.
 His face was so full of Noor that it was as if he had a light shining on him.
-I had the honor of doing his Ghusl and Salat ul Janaza and burial as was his wish.
-Allahﷻ is truly merciful that he granted me this honor because until the day before he died, I was in hospital recovering from surgery and was discharged the night before on Thursday.
-He passed away the next day, Friday, January 5, 2007 at about 0800 am.
-His legacy to me was a book of Seerah – The Life of Muhammadﷺ by Haykal.
+I had the honor of doing his Ghusl and Salat ul Janaza and burial as he had wished and directed me.
+Allahﷻ accepted his dua as He always did and granted me this honor because until the day before Pappa died, I was in hospital recovering from surgery and was discharged the night of Thursday.
+He passed away the next day, Friday, January 5, 2007, at about 0800 am.
+His legacy to me was a book of Seerah – The Life of Muhammad (SAS) by Haykal.
 I couldn’t have wanted a better or richer inheritance.

 Your grandfather was a wonderful man in many ways.
-If someone asks me what it is about him that I remember the most, I will say it is his habit of thanking Allahﷻ no matter what his own condition was at the time.
+If someone asks me what it is about him that I remember the most, I will say it is his habit of thanking Allah no matter what his own condition was at the time.
 I remember a time in our lives when we lived in one room in Aziz Bagh.
 Just one room with a bathroom and a tiny kitchenette which was created out of a little lean-to over what was the back door.
-This was because one of my mother’s cousins occupied her property, a flat that her father had built for her, without so much as a by your leave.
-But neither Pappa nor Mamma complained nor did they fight or disturb the harmony of the family.
-They left the matter in the hands of Allahﷻ.
+I won’t go into the reasons for this, but neither Pappa nor Mamma ever complained about it, nor did they fight anyone nor disturb the harmony of the family.
+They left the matter in the hands of Allahﷻ .

-So in that one room lived Pappa, Mamma and all of us (3 adult children) except my brother (your father) who was in America and my sister who at that time lived with her mother-in-law.
+In that one room lived Pappa, Mamma, and all of us (3 adult children) except my brother who was in America and my sister who at that time lived with her mother-in-law.
 Not a cent of income except what Pappa was earning at the time, working at MESCO.
 But never did I hear either of them ever complain about their situation or ask anyone for help.
 Pappa never had any savings.
 There was enough for our needs but given that my parents were very generous with their family and with anyone who was in need, they never had any savings.
-Pappa never built a house of his own.
-Mamma had her apartment – or so she thought – in her grandfather’s house, Aziz Bagh.
-Pappa and Mamma were in Guyana at the time my grandfather, Mamma’s father, died.
-And that was the time that Mamma’s apartment was taken over.
-Pappa and Mamma expected to return to live in it but when that was taken over; they literally had nowhere to live.
-Mamma’s elder sister gave her one room from her own apartment which they lived in until we were able to expand it.
-May Allahﷻ grant Khalamani the best in Jannah for her generosity to her sister.
-The elders in Mamma’s family, especially her uncle Nawab Ruknuddin Ahmed and her cousin Hasanuddin Ahmed and many other members of her family tried their best to talk to her cousin to return the property but to no avail.
-May Allahﷻ reward all those who did their best to help to ensure that justice was done.
-In the end it is Allahﷻ who will decide on the Day of Judgment.
-Mamma however didn’t allow this incident to spoil her family relationships.
-Neither did my father say a word in the matter.
-They simply accepted the Qadr of Allahﷻ with grace and equanimity and lived with good relations with everyone.
-Big lesson for all of us in what it means to maintain family relations and to forgive one another even when you have been wronged.
+Big lesson for all of us in the importance of family relations and forgiveness even if you are wronged.
 After all, when else do you have the opportunity to forgive, except when you have been wronged?